DaveWhiteh/WhiteWalkies/README.md

 This issue happened on a couple of tests, one on the google pixel and the other on the amazon fire tablet

-+ ***Issue/Feature*** - The two background images on both mobile and tablet test were strangely zooming in slightly when they were being scrolled over.
+***Issue/Feature*** - The two background images on both mobile and tablet test were strangely zooming in slightly when they were being scrolled over.

 <details>
-<summary>Images</summary>
+<summary>Code Before</summary>
 <img src="assets/images/readme/bugsfixes-background-attachment-issue-1.jpg" width="400">

 <img src="assets/images/readme/bugsfixes-background-attachment-issue-2.jpg" width="400">
 </details>

-+ ***Resolution*** - After some intense searching, this issue came down to the fact that ***background-attachment: fixed*** is not currently supported on all mobile browsers.
+***Resolution*** - After some intense searching, this issue came down to the fact that ***background-attachment: fixed*** is not currently supported on all mobile browsers.
 Now even though it is supported on the latest chrome browser it is still understood to have a few glitches.
 From researching, it is usually not best practise to have fixed images on a mobile.
 The issue was resolved by making both background images not fixed and by making a mobile version of the images in order to get the correct size to work.
 The media queries were also utilised in order to get the images working on the correct screen sizes.
 This has now resolved the issue.

 <details>
-<summary>Images</summary>
+<summary>Code After</summary>
 <img src="assets/images/readme/bugsfixes-background-attachment-resolution-1.jpg" width="400">

 <img src="assets/images/readme/bugsfixes-background-attachment-resolution-2.jpg" width="400">